chrisjavieroliveros/SMASCSS/README.md

 │  ├── 6-custom
 │  ├── 7-animation
 │  ├── main.scss
+├──
 ```

+### Files

+### Folders: Categorizing SCSS(CSS) Rules
+`main.css` Is our main scss file where ; it is where we import our directories.
+It's best to leave this untouched.
+Unless we plan on adding a new directory to our project.

 **Note: Each folder contains its own directory file (_dir suffix).**